Learning at SWIS > College Counseling

 Guidance on course selection from Grade 10 in preparation for selecting subjects in the IB Diploma Programme

 Comprehensive counseling that supports students throughout the university application process

-Presentations high school students and parents detailing all aspects of the university application process
+Presentations for high school students and parents detailing all aspects of the university application process

 Individual meetings with students and parents to remain on the same page about each student’s journey towards independent living.